PrioteasaAndrei/QA-with-transformers-WS23/README.md

 ## Contribution table

 A lot of the features where implemented during Peer Programing sessions, so it's hard to assign individual responsability to one team member.
+Please see **langchain-test** branch for detailled explanation of infrastructure aspects.
+Reason of keeping them into separate branch is also explained there.

 | Feature | Member(s) |
 |--------------------------|----|